jangarong/CheckYourCalculus/README.md

 # Website

 ## Live Equation Editor
-Create LaTeX math equations and have them be rendered instantly
+- Create LaTeX math equations and have them be rendered instantly
+- Drag & Drop equation images to be scanned and converted to LaTeX code (in development)

 ![](save1.gif)